agsheves/Decis-Country-Data-API/README.md

-# Decisi Intelligence Country Info API
+# Decis Intelligence Country Info API
 The code repository and API docs for Decis users

 **DRAFT - these documents currently refer to the test version of the endpoint.**